-Clearly, in the decomposition of $E$, the coefficients of $\e_{i,S}$ and $\d_{i,S}$ with $i\geq 1$ are all positive.
+Clearly, the coefficients of $e_{i,S}$ and $d_{i,S}$ with $i\geq 1$ are all positive.
 In fact, a short computation shows that the coefficients in the decomposition of $K$ - given in \eqref{canonical Hgn eq coarse} - are all positive and the coefficients of $W$ - given in \eqref{W} - are all negative.
 Thus we are subtracting a negative number from a positive one.